TechnologyEnhancedLearning/MVCBlazor/LH.MVCBlazor.Server/wwwroot/StaticFiles/ReadMe.md

 - serilog ui e.g Seq, Elasticsearch, and Grafana Loki,
 	- elmah maybe elf
 	- dls serilog https://hee-tis.atlassian.net/wiki/spaces/TP/pages/3755278353/DLS+Production+Error+Logs
+	- if we use serilogger ilogger interface instead of microsoft it is pretty ubiquous could other things use it anyway or will it do everything we need anywayzzz
 ### Approaches Discarded For Now
 - Improve validator component [try this blazor uni in future](https://blazor-university.com/forms/writing-custom-validation/)
 	- Uses fluent validation, which requires JS, so maybe not, attributes are better